Exponentially accurate open quantum simulation via randomized dissipation with minimal ancilla

-On the other hand, recently, the importance of reducing ancilla qubits has been demonstrated in various quantum algorithms~\cite{Lin2022-wc, Wan2022-tx, An2023-lchs,Wada2024-nb,Wang2024-nx,Katabarwa2024-EFTQC}, especially in the early stage of fault-tolerant quantum computers, where only a limited amount of quantum resources is available.
+On the other hand, recently, the importance of reducing ancilla qubits has been demonstrated in various quantum algorithms~\cite{Lin2022-wc, Wan2022-tx, An2023-lchs,Wada2024-nb,Wang2024-nx,Katabarwa2024-EFTQC}, especially in the early stage of fault-tolerant quantum computers (FTQC), where only a limited amount of quantum resources is available.
+In addition, in the context of Hamiltonian simulation, recent studies have explored the trade-off between the circuit depth and the number of ancilla qubits while maintaining the exponentially high accuracy of FTQC algorithms~\cite{Berry2015-truncatedtaylor,low2017optimal,Low2019hamiltonian, gilyen2019quantum}.
+Some of these algorithms~\cite{Wan2022-tx, chakraborty2024implementing, zeng2025simple, watson2025-exponentially} achieve only a few or even zero ancilla qubits, by sacrificing the optimal scaling in time.
 However, for open quantum system simulations, only limited attention has been paid to improving space complexity while guaranteeing high accuracy.
-This is possibly because it is challenging to achieve both the reduction of ancilla qubits boosting the simulation accuracy for non-unitary dynamics with advanced coherent techniques.
-Note that we may use near-term quantum algorithms~\cite{Endo2020-generalprocess,haug2022generalized,Liu2022-bo} that work with fewer ancilla qubits, but they require many samples for accurate simulation.
+This is possibly because it is challenging to achieve both the reduction of ancilla qubits and boosting the simulation accuracy for non-unitary dynamics with advanced coherent techniques.
+Note that we may use near-term quantum algorithms~\cite{Endo2020-generalprocess,haug2022generalized,Liu2022-bo} that work with fewer ancilla qubits, but they typically require a large sampling overhead to achieve an accurate simulation, leading to longer end-to-end runtime.
 Therefore, significant progress in reducing space overhead, together with high accuracy and constant sampling overhead, has yet to be achieved.